I have been building scheduling & optimisation software for more than 20 years now.

-Choosing where the green job best to fit using only a route optimisation will end up with choosing route A or route B :
+Choosing where the green job best fits using only a route optimisation will end up with choosing route A or route B :

-While the optimum solution could be in route A attracting a job from B close to the green job so now more efficient to be in route A.
+While the optimum solution could be in route A attracting a job from route B close to the green job, so it's now more efficient to be in route A.

 So, a global optimisation must allow a combinatory between routes to improve efficiency.

 But I’m sure the sure question you want to ask is, "does it make a big difference" ?

 Let's run an example with a real workforce optimisation scenario:

 Probably in a much better way than most job management software can, as each job is tried and optimised with every technician to find out the best one to receive each new job.

 Each technician's day is fully optimised but, once a job has been assigned to a technician, it stays there.

 Result : 1hr 4min of average travel per technician.

 If we run a global optimisation, the jobs can now be exchanged between technicians to find the best combination.